The Senate and the United States Constitution

 Small-state delegates hoped to protect states’ rights within a confederate system of government.
 Fearing the effects of majority rule, they demanded equal representation in Congress, as was practiced under the Articles of Confederation and assumed in William Paterson’s New Jersey Plan.
 In fact, some framers threatened to withdraw from the convention if a proportional representation measure passed.

 Other delegates sought a compromise between large-state and small-state interests.
 As early as 1776, Connecticut’s Roger Sherman had suggested that Congress represent the people as well as the states.
 During the 1787 convention, Sherman proposed that House representation be based on the population, while in the Senate, the states would be equally represented.
 Benjamin Franklin agreed that each state should have an equal vote in the Senate except in matters concerning money.
-The convention’s grand committee reported his motion, with some modifications, to the delegates in early July.
+The convention’s grand committee reported his motion, with some modifications, to the delegates early in July.
 Madison led the debates against Franklin’s measure, believing it an injustice to the majority of Americans, while some small-state delegates were reluctant even to support proportional representation in the House.
 On July 16, delegates narrowly adopted the mixed representation plan giving states equal votes in the Senate within a federal system of government.

 Once delegates established equal representation in the Senate, they needed to determine how many senators would represent each state.
 State constitutions offered some guidance.
 Several states designated one senator per county or district, while in Delaware there were three senators for each of the three counties.
 Convention delegates did not refer to the state precedents in debate, however.
 Instead, they seemed to take a common-sense approach in deciding the number of senators.